-Olympus Stylus XZ-2 (white) review
+Olympus Stylus XZ-2 (white)

 When Olympus announced the Stylus XZ-2 last year we did wonder why there was no white version - as per the XZ-1 release - to complement the black version.
 C'mon, everything has a white version these days.

 READ: Olympus XZ-1 review